Azure/azure-rest-api-specs/specification/authorization/resource-manager/readme.md

     where: '$.paths["/providers/Microsoft.Authorization/providerOperations"].get.operationId'
     from: authorization-ProviderOperationsCalls.json
     reason: the full operationId value is "ProviderOperationsMetadata_List" the linter does not seem to be picking what's after the '_'
+  - suppress: EnumInsteadOfBoolean
+    where: $.definitions.RoleAssignmentFilter.properties.canDelegate
+    from: authorization-RoleAssignmentsCalls.json
+    reason: replacing boolean with enum would produce exactly the same result for the user but a relatively simple but extensive refactor from our part
 ```

 ### Tag: package-preview-2020-04